 When Curly Lambeau and George Calhoun founded the Green Bay Packers on August 11, 1919, they got their name from a deal Lambeau made with his employer, the Indian Packing Company.
 The latter provided $500 for the team's uniforms and equipment in exchange for the naming rights.
 After being misidentified as the Green Bay Indians in the media, the group quickly became known as the Green Bay Packers after their debut.
-1920 after Acme Packers' acquisition of the Indian Packing Company, the latter's employees began donning uniforms with the former's new moniker.
+In 1920, after Acme Packers acquired the Indian Packing Company, the latter's employees began donning uniforms with the former's new moniker.

-Gerald Brashier, who was in charge of equipment, and John Gordon, who was a young art student, created the "G" logo in the year 1961.
+Gerald Brashier, who was in charge of equipment, and John Gordon, a young art student, created the "G" logo in 1961.
 The "G" denotes Green Bay in this case.
-Historically, The Packers have allowed numerous universities, like the University of Georgia, to use logos quite similar to theirs.
+Historically, the Packers have allowed numerous universities, such as the University of Georgia, to use logos that are quite similar to theirs.

 What exactly does the logo for the Green Bay Packers represent?